World leaders express skepticism over Venezuela vote tally – DW – 07/29/2024

 Incumbent Venezuelan President Nicolas Maduro promised "peace, stability, and justice" early on Monday after the electoral council confirmed he had won 51% of the vote in the country's national election.

 However, world leaders expressed their doubts about the validity of the vote count.
-Maduro's main rival had been barred from runningand Caracas had rejected attempts by international observers to verify the election.
+Maduro's main rival, Maria Corina Machado, had been barred from runningand Caracas had rejected attempts by international observers to verify the election.

 Global community expresses 'serious concerns' about vote